kptdev/kpt/CONTRIBUTING.md

 * Sub-projects are focused on more tactical items and other sub-project lifecycle items.
 Sub-projects generally have standups associated with them.
 * Working Groups are nimble.
 Focused a lot on experimentation.
 Attend if you'd like to see demos and discuss future looking user experiences.
 * We regularly have an office hours where we invite the entire community to attend.
 * Meeting notes will be kept for all meetings.
-Recordings are optional.
-* Demos will be recorded and linked in meeting notes.
+* We will not record meetings unless someone explictly asks for one and there are no objections by attendees.
+If a meeting is recorded a link to it will be left in the notes.

 ### Meeting Notes
 Links to meeting notes.
 Some may require access to mailing lists above.
 If in doubt join [kpt-contribx](https://groups.google.com/forum/?oldui=1#!forum/kpt-contribx)